Identity and our relationship of being in the world are forged around the notion of memory.

-Identity and our relationship of being in the world are forged around the notion of memory.
-He has many faces; wanderer of time, he plunges us into a space other than the one in which we find ourselves.
+It has many faces; a wanderer of time, it plunges us into a space other than the one in which we currently find ourselves.
 We are witnessing a derealization of place and a negation of time.

 Time and space together form a wave, in which memories are gradually diluted, giving way to the echo of an absence.
 These characters wander through places of memory, like a painting of the strange in everyday life.
 Where everything we knew suddenly seems so foreign to us: this is where lack and absence are born.
-The memory is fleeting, moving and powerful in its fragility.
+Memory is fleeting, moving and powerful in its fragility.
 This is where all its beauty lies.
-The lack is elusive and plunges the character into a hypothesis of life.
+The lack is elusive and submerges the character into a hypothesis of life.
 In memory, we oppose what is to what is no longer: past and present, two incompatible possible worlds.
 However, there is no pre-existence of a world to its representation.
 This is therefore an attempt to make the before and after coincide in a single image.

 « Forms dissolve themselves because they do not exist in their fixity and identity, because there are only images in the world. »